rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 This section provides requirements for any transport specifications supporting the YANG Push Lite solution presented in this document.

-The transport MUST provide a YANG module (to be implemented by the receiver) that *datastore-telemetry/receivers/transport-type* choice statement with a container the identifies the transport and contains all the transport specific parameters.
+The transport specification MUST provide a YANG module (to be implemented by publishers) that augments the *datastore-telemetry/receivers/transport-type* choice statement with a container that both identifies the transport and contains all transport specific parameters.

+Using a secure transport is RECOMMENDED.
+Thus, any transport specification MUST provide a mechanism to ensure secure communication between the publisher and receiver in a hostile environment, e.g., through the use of transport layer encryption.
+Transport specification MAY also specify a mechanism for unencrypted communications, which can be used when transport layer security is not required, e.g., if the transport session is being secured via another mechanism, or when operating within a controlled environment or test lab.

+Any transport specification SHOULD support mutual receiver and publisher authentication at the transport layer.

 The transport selected by the subscriber to reach the publisher SHOULD be able to support multiple "establish-subscription" requests made in the same transport session.

-For both configured and dynamic subscriptions, the publisher SHOULD authenticate a receiver via some transport-level mechanism before sending any event records that the receiver is authorized to see.
-In addition, the receiver SHOULD authenticate the publisher at the transport level.
-The result is mutual authentication between the two. **TODO, do we want this text, I have already weakened this from the MUST in Yang Push.**

-Any transport specification MUST provide an option for securing the notifications, e.g., through use of transport layer encryption.

-A secure transport is RECOMMENDED.<!-- For dynamic subscriptions, the publisher MUST ensure that the receiver has sufficient authorization to perform the function it is requesting against the specific subset of content involved. **TODO, for the second sentence - is this transport level authorization, or NACM based authorization (in which case, it should not be stated here, since it is application specific rather than being transport specific).** -->

-Any transport specification SHOULD ensure that the receiver application can be notified of the subscription-started lifecycle notification before any associated *update* messages.
+Any transport specification SHOULD ensure that the receiver application can be notified of the *subscription-started* lifecycle notification before any associated *update* messages.

-A specification for a transport built upon this document can choose whether to use of the same logical channel for the RPCs and the event records.
-However, the *update* records and the subscription state change notifications SHOULD be sent on the same transport session.
+A specification for a transport built upon this document can choose whether to use the same logical channel for the RPCs and the event records.
+However, the *update* records and the subscription state change notifications MUST be sent on the same transport session.

-If a transport can only support some encodings, then it MUST identify what encodings are supported.
-If a configured subscription's transport allows different encodings, the specification MUST identify the default encoding. **TODO, I think we can strike this one.
-Transport encodings should be advertised via the capabilities module, and a default encoding isn't needed if we require that it is always specified.**
+Any transport specification SHOULD provide an extensible mechanism to indicate which encodings are supported, e.g., via an IANA registry or protocol negotiation.
+Supported encodings for a given transport are advertised via the ietf-yp-lite-capabilities YANG Model {{yp-lite-yang-capabilities-module}}.

 Additional transport requirements may be dictated by the choice of transport used with a subscription.

 ### DSCP Marking {#DSCP}

-YANG Push Lite supports "dscp" marking to differentiate prioritization of notification messages during network transit.
+YANG Push Lite supports *dscp* marking to differentiate prioritization of notification messages during network transit.

-If the publisher supports the "dscp" feature, then a subscription with a "dscp" leaf results in a corresponding Differentiated Services Code Point (DSCP) marking [RFC2474] being placed in the IP header of any resulting notification messages and subscription state change notifications.
+A receiver with a *dscp* leaf results in a corresponding Differentiated Services Code Point (DSCP) marking {{RFC2474}}} being placed in the IP header of any resulting *update* notification messages and subscription state change notifications.
 A publisher MUST respect the DSCP markings for subscription traffic egressing that publisher.

-**TODO, do we want to keep "dscp" as a feature, or to simplify, just assume implementations will support it or otherwise deviate the leaf?**

 Different DSCP code points require different transport connections.
 As a result, where TCP is used, a publisher that supports the "dscp" feature must ensure that a subscription's notification messages are returned in a single TCP transport session where all traffic shares the subscription's "dscp" leaf value.
 If this cannot be guaranteed, any "establish-subscription" RPC request SHOULD be rejected with a "dscp-unavailable" error.  **TODO - Is this text still relevant?**